harrisonkong/HKUIView/README.md

 Note that you might need to wait for the design time code to compile after setting the class.

-2. There will be 6 inspectable variables at the *Attribute Inspector* pane:
+2. There will be 7 inspectable variables at the *Attribute Inspector* pane:

 <img src="./docs/Attribute-Inspector.png" alt="attribute inspector pane screenshot">

-  - the first one **Auto Font Sizing** is an on/off switch to control whether automatic font sizing will be enabled.
+  - the 1st one **Auto Corner Rounding** is an on/off switch to control whether automatic corner radius calculation will be enabled.
-  - the second attribute **Auto Font Size Basis** is an integer that corresponds to the following:
+  - the 2nd attribute **Corner Rounding Basis** is an integer that corresponds to the following:

         1 = width of the label
         2 = height of the label
-        3 = shorter edge (width or height) of the label 4 = longer edge (width of height) of the label
+        3 = shorter edge (width or height) of the label 4 = longer edge (width of height) of the label 5 = no calculation, set to a constant

-        If this is set to any number less than 1, it will be assumed to be 1 If this is set to any number greater than 4, it will be assumed to be 4
+        If this is set to any number less than 1, it will be assumed to be 1 If this is set to any number greater than 5, it will be assumed to be 5
+  - the 3rd atrribute is **Corner Radius Constant** which is a CGFloat.
+This is only used if the previous attribute is 5 (constant).

-  - the third attribute is **Auto Size Font Factor** which is a decimal that is used to divide the chosen length in the previous attribute to be set as the font size.
-For example, if this is set to 2.0 and the previous attribute is 2 = height, the font size will be set to the height of the label divided by 2.
+  - the 4th attribute is **Corner Radius Factor** which is a CGFloat that is used to divide the chosen length in the 2nd attribute to be set as the font size.
+For example, if this is set to 24 and the previous attribute is 2 = height, the font size will be set to the height of the label divided by 24.
 Experiment to get the desired result.
+This attribute is not used if the 2nd attribute is set to 5 (constant).

+  - The 5th, 6th and 7th attributes are **Border Color**, **Border Alpha**, and **Border Width**.
+Which are self explanatory.

+In this example the result is shown in the first figure on this page.
+A red border

 3. Of course, the immediate appearance of the label might differ from the one at runtime if the label size changes.